-Chair, Department of Department of Obstetrics & Gynecology
+Chair, Department of Obstetrics & Gynecology

 Rush University Medical Center, a nationally recognized clinical and academic institution and the teaching hospital for Rush Medical and Nursing Colleges, located in downtown Chicago, invites nominations and applications for the position of Chair of the Department of Obstetrics & Gynecology.